 ---|---|

-Minimum Entry Requirements for Cambridge Veterinary Medicine Course | A-levels – A*AA with A-Levels in Chemistry and one of Biology, Physics or Mathematics IB – 40-42 (including core points) with 776 at HL, requiring Chemistry and one of Biology, Physics or Mathematics |
+Minimum Entry Requirements for Cambridge University Veterinary Medicine Course | A-levels – A*AA with A-Levels in Chemistry and one of Biology, Physics or Mathematics IB – 40-42 (including core points) with 776 at HL, requiring Chemistry and one of Biology, Physics or Mathematics |

-Admission Test for Veterinary Medicine at Cambridge | NSAA + Interview The Natural Sciences Admissions Assessment is a combination of two multiple-choice tests in Biology, Physics and Chemistry.
+Admission Test for Veterinary Science Cambridge | ESAT + Interview Applicants for Cambridge vet course will need to take the Engineering and Science Admissions Test; a combination of two multiple-choice tests in Biology, Physics and Chemistry and a test in Mathematics.
 It tests candidates’ aptitude for these subjects.
-It is two hours in total and usually occurs in November. |
+It usually occurs in November. |

-Entry Requirements for Cambridge Veterinary Medicine Course | Cambridge requires candidates to have Chemistry and one of Physics, Biology or Mathematics, although they prefer students to have at least 3 of these. |
+Entry Requirements for Veterinary Cambridge Course | The Cambridge vet med course requires candidates to have Chemistry and one of Physics, Biology or Mathematics, although they prefer students to have at least 3 of these. |

-Extras things admission tutors look for at Cambridge Veterinary Medicine Course | At interview, tutors look for students who: Have a capacity to use and absorb new ideas Can apply familiar concepts to unfamiliar situations Can communicate their thought process clearly and effectively Can express a passion and enthusiasm for Veterinary Medicine |
+Extras things admission tutors look for at Cambridge Veterinary Medicine Course | At interview, tutors for Cambridge Vet Med look for students who: Have a capacity to use and absorb new ideas Can apply familiar concepts to unfamiliar situations Can communicate their thought process clearly and effectively Can express a passion and enthusiasm for Veterinary Medicine |

-Duration of Cambridge Veterinary Medicine Course | 6 years- students will graduate with a VetMB |
+Duration of Vet Cambridge Course | 6 years- students will graduate with a VetMB |

 Admissions Statistics for Cambridge Veterinary Medicine Course | Applications per place: 5 Number accepted: 79 |